 Low vitamin C levels are associated with soft gums, capillary weakness, skin haemorrhages, iron deficiencies and slow healing times.
 These are only some of the benefits and in actual fact vitamin C is involved in countless biochemical processes within our bodies.

 The recommended daily intake set by the Food Standards Agency for vitamin C is 40mg per day.
-This amount is set in order to help prevent deficiency symptoms in 95% of the population, but in reality, this level is far below what people should be taking.
-It has been set to prevent the most common disease associated with vitamin C deficiency, scurvy which occurs over a period of months.
+This amount is set in order to help prevent vitamin C deficiency symptoms in 95 percent of the population.
+In reality, this level is far below what people should be taking.
+It has been set to prevent the most common disease associated with vitamin C deficiency, scurvy, which occurs over a period of months.
 The recommended daily intake does not take into account the fact that many diseases are linked to vitamin C deficiency.
-It also does not take into account that physical trauma, smoking and many drugs including aspirin and some birth control pills lower vitamin C levels.
-As a rough guide one large orange will provide 50mg of vitamin C. Current findings suggest that we should be consuming anywhere between 700mg to 2000mg per day to help prevent illness, which equates roughly to 14-40 oranges a day!
+It also does not take into account that physical trauma, smoking and many drugs, including aspirin and some birth control pills lower vitamin C levels.
+As a rough guide, one large orange will provide 50mg of vitamin C. Current findings suggest that we should be consuming anywhere between 700mg to 2000mg per day to help prevent illness, which equates roughly to 14-40 oranges a day!
 Generally, this is not achievable from food only and requires the additional use of supplements.

 There are many challenges to the absorption and utilisation of vitamin C. Firstly, we know that humans cannot manufacture vitamin C. We also know that being water soluble, it is easily excreted, which means we have to constantly replenish this vitamin for optimal wellbeing.
-We also know that our bodies work in an alkaline environment with the exception of the stomach so that acidic forms of vitamin C are usually ill-absorbed from the gut into the bloodstream.
+Our bodies work in an alkaline environment with the exception of the stomach, so acidic forms of vitamin C are usually ill-absorbed from the gut into the bloodstream.
 Using high doses of these forms of vitamin C, in order to prevent a deficiency in the blood, can result in diarrhoea and gastro-intestinal discomfort.

-In response to this, many manufacturers produce buffered forms of vitamin C. A buffered form is basically vitamin C which is bonded to calcium or magnesium in order to prevent gastrointestinal concerns and to enhance absorption.
-These buffered forms are definitely absorbed in greater quantities however their retention within the bodies is the same as the normal acidic forms of vitamin C.
+In response to this, many manufacturers produce buffered forms of vitamin C. This is basically vitamin C bonded to calcium or magnesium in order to prevent gastrointestinal concerns and to enhance absorption.
+These buffered forms are definitely absorbed in greater quantities, however their retention within the bodies is the same as the normal acidic forms of vitamin C.

 There is a research-backed supplement called Fast-C by Life Extension.
 In two human studies, Fast C has been shown to be absorbed quickly and is retained longer than acidic forms of vitamin C. Fast-C contains vitamin C, as ascorbic acid, together with two botanical compounds, piperine and dihydroquercetin.
 It is these botanical compounds that play a vital role in the absorption and retention of vitamin C in the body.